Charged with Refuse to Provide Sample (Fail to Provide)?

 When can police demand that I blow into the Alcotest (approved screening device)?

 The police do not need a lot in order to issue the demand.
 They need to merely form a reasonable suspicion that you have some alcohol in your body.
 (This is much less than they need to charge you with Impaired).
 Usually, that is being achieved through either getting you to admit that you have been drinking today, or because you have a smell of alcohol on your breath.
 If there was no smell of alcohol and no admission, it is quite possible that the demand was unlawful and if so, fail to comply with such a demand would not be an offense.

 What is an approved instrument?

 An approved instrument is a larger machine that is supposed to be able to determine the concentration of alcohol in your blood with the high degree of reliability.
 The machines that are currently in use in Ontario are Intoxilyzer 8000C.
 They replaced the older model called Intoxilyzer 5000.
 These machines, if properly calibrated, have less than 10% margin of error.

 When can police demand that I provide a sample of breath into Intoxilyzer?

-The police has to have reasonable and probable grounds to believe that you have either committed an offence of driving while Impaired or an Over 80.
+The police have to have reasonable and probable grounds to believe that you have either committed an offense of driving while Impaired or an Over 80.
 Grounds for Over 80 are based on a “Fail” shown by the roadside screening device.
-Grounds for Impaired are formed based on observations of indicia of impairment, and can be even based on a hearsay (for instance if the officer received a radio call regarding some bad driving, that information can be used together with direct observations in order to issue an Intoxylizer demand).
+Grounds for Impaired are formed based on observations of indicia of impairment and can be even based on a hearsay (for instance if the officer received a radio call regarding some bad driving, that information can be used together with direct observations in order to issue an Intoxylizer demand).